nahuel242/documentation/docs/Using Randomness/chainlink-vrf.md

 Chainlink VRF v2 offers two methods for requesting randomness:

-- [Subscription](/docs/vrf/v2/subscription/): Users create a subscription account and fund its balance with LINK tokens.
-Users can then link one or several consuming contracts to the subscription account.
-When the consuming contracts request randomness, the transaction costs are calculated once the randomness requests are fulfilled and the subscription balance is deducted accordingly.
-This mode allows the users to fund their use of Chainlink VRF from a single location.
+- [Subscription](/docs/vrf/v2/subscription/): Create a subscription account and fund its balance with LINK tokens.
+Users can then connect multiple consuming contracts to the subscription account.
+When the consuming contracts request randomness, the transaction costs are calculated after the randomness requests are fulfilled and the subscription balance is deducted accordingly.
+This method allows you to fund requests for multiple consumer contracts from a single subscription.
-- [Ad-hoc](/docs/vrf/v2/ad-hoc/): Consuming contracts directly pay with LINK when they request for randomness.
-Hence users have to directly fund their consuming contracts and ensure there are enough LINK tokens to pay for randomness requests.
+- [Ad-hoc](/docs/vrf/v2/ad-hoc/): Consuming contracts directly pay with LINK when they request random values.
+You must directly fund your consumer contracts and ensure that there are enough LINK tokens to pay for randomness requests.

-## Choosing the right method
+## Choosing the correct method

 Depending on your use case, one method might be more suitable than another.
 The recommendations are the following:

-- If your use case requires to regularly request for randomness then choose the subscription method.
+- If your use case requires regular requests for randomness, choose the subscription method to simplify funding and reduce the overall cost.
 Otherwise , choose the ad-hoc method.
-The ad-hoc method is more suitable to one-off/seldom requests.
+The ad-hoc method is more suitable for infrequent one-off requests.
-- If you have several VRF consuming contracts then choose the subscription method.
+- If you have several VRF consuming contracts, choose the subscription method.
-- If you want more control on the maximum gas price to be paid and less gas overhead then choose the subscription method.
+- To reduce gas overhead and have more control over the maximum gas price for requests, choose the subscription method.
 You can read the [Subscription](/docs/vrf/v2/subscription/) and [Ad-hoc](/docs/vrf/v2/ad-hoc/) explanation pages to understand how the transaction costs are calculated.
-- Due to an overhead with the ad-hoc method, you can request much more random words in a single request with the Subscription method than the Ad-hoc method.
-You can compare the maximum number of words per request and per method: [Subscription configuration](/docs/vrf/v2/subscription/configuration/#configurations) and [Ad-hoc configuration](/docs/vrf/v2/ad-hoc/configuration/#configurations).
+- Because the ad-hoc method has higher overhead, it cannot return as many random words in a single request as the subscription method.
+You can compare the maximum number of words per request and per method on the [Subscription configuration](/docs/vrf/v2/subscription/configuration/#configurations) and [Ad-hoc configuration](/docs/vrf/v2/ad-hoc/configuration/#configurations) pages.

 ## Supported networks